ve3wwg/teensylc_fibers/README.md

 Status:
 -------

-This is being ported to the Teensy-LC and is not yet complete.
+This library has been successfully ported to the Cortex-M0.

 HOW TO: